Privacy Notice for Adult Social Care

 - Regulatory bodies that inspect or monitor our work;

 - Organisations such as the police, health, education services and Third Sector partners who work jointly with us to provide services and protect individuals.

 We will have considered appropriate lawful grounds for processing your data.
-Your personal information is required in order that we carry out those tasks as appropriate under the legislation to which Adult Social Care is required to work in some case this may result in a statutory obligation for information to be provided and collected.
+Your personal information needed in order that we carry out those tasks as appropriate under the legislation to which Adult Social Care is required to work.
+In some case this may result in a statutory obligation for information to be provided and collected.
 If you refuse to provide the data we require this could result in us not being in a position to provide you with services.

 Powys County Council ASC will retain your information for some time after we have stopped delivering services to you.
 The Retention Periods are specified within its Corporate Retention Schedule.
 After this time records are safely destroyed.

 When it comes into force, we will have to be able to demonstrate how we comply with the new law when collecting and processing your personal data.